aketza-ayo/java8-ocp-study-notes/README.md

 # Review Questions

-At the end of each chapter I am going to take the test and pulish the results.
+At the end of each chapter I am going to take the test and publish the results.
 You may notice that the attached pictures show some colour coding:
 - Green if I answerd correctly
 - Red if I answered wrong
 - Pink if I found the question interesting, tricky, worth to refer back.